dojo/docs/dijit/layout/BorderContainer.rst

 Note: The children of BorderContainer must be created in the source code in their natural tab order.
 Header regions should be first and footer regions last.
-In Left to right locales, left regions before center and right ones.
+In Left to right locales, left regions should be before center and right ones.